ietf-wg-cellar/matroska-specification/notes.md

 For encryption systems sharing public/private keys, the creation of the keys and the exchange of keys are not covered by this document.
 They have to be handled by the system using Matroska.

+The algorithms described in (#ContentEncAlgoValues) support different modes of operations and key sizes.
+The specification of these parameters is required for a complete solution, but is out of scope of this document and left to the proprietary implementations using them or subsequent profiles of this document.

 The `ContentEncodingScope Element` gives an idea of which part of the track are encrypted.
 But each `ContentEncAlgo Element` and its sub elements like `AESSettingsCipherMode` really define how the encrypted should be exactly interpreted.